 Our dedicated and experienced KU Cares team will be available to support you through your application, enrolment, your time at University and beyond.
-As well as a designated member of staff, the KU Cares team can advocate on your behalf throughout the University and within your local authority.
+As well as a designated member of staff, the KU Cares team can advocate on your behalf throughout the University and within your external support network.
 We also signpost students to other opportunities to earn money and enhance your CV:

-We support Care Leavers and Estranged students at graduation, by providing free gown hire, a free photography package and 2 free guest tickets.
+We support estranged students at graduation, by providing free gown hire, a free photography package and 2 free guest tickets.
 We also host a dinner to celebrate the successes of our students, and award a £1,000 graduation bursary upon successful completion of your degree and following an 'outduction' meeting with the KU Cares team.

-If you believe you meet the eligibility requirements to join the KU Cares Scheme, you will need to apply to join KU Cares (see below) and provide us with evidence that you have been estranged from both parents for a significant amount of time.
+If you believe you meet the eligibility requirements to join the KU Cares Scheme, you will need to register your interest to join KU Cares (see below) and provide us with evidence that you have been estranged from both parents for a significant amount of time.
 This evidence can be in the form of a letter from a professional person that can confirm that you have no contact with your family, e.g. a teacher, lawyer, doctor, social worker or key worker.
 We can also take evidence that you have been assessed as 'independent' for Student Finance purposes.

 Two Government Ministers have praised Kingston University for its sector-leading work helping students who are care leavers or estranged from their families move on to higher education and get the opportunity to complete a degree.